-If you engage in professional boxing, we strongly recommend you to have both of these headgears; one for hard training and another one for real fights.
+If you engage in professional boxing or high level amateur boxing, we strongly recommend you to have both of these headgears; one for hard sparring and another one for real fights.

 Coverage vs. visibility

-As we said earlier, boxing headgears come in different types depending on the amount of coverage that they offer.
+As we said earlier, boxing headgear comes in different types depending on the amount of coverage that they offer.
 For instance, full-face protectors cover the entire head while the open-face models leave a portion of your face uncovered.
-More coverage in headgears comes as a trade-off against visibility.
+More coverage in headgear comes as a trade-off against visibility.
 Vice versa is true.

 At the end of the day, everything boils down to what you value most; protection or visibility.
 There is an age-old saying in the boxing community that says that it’s the invisible punch that knocks you out.
 In the light of this saying, our advice would be to value visibility more then up your defense game.